Backward stochastic variational inequalities on random interval: Preliminaries

-From now on we shall consider that the original filtration $\left\{ \mathcal{F}_{t}\right\} _{t\geq0}$ is replaced by the filtration $\{\mathcal{F}_{t}^{W}\}_{t\geq0}$ generated by the Wiener process.
-The following Hilbert space version of the martingale representation theorem, extended to a random interval, holds:
+From now on, we shall consider that the original filtration $ \{ \mathcal{F}_{t} \} _{t\geq0}$ is replaced by the filtration $\{\mathcal{F}_{t}^{W}\}_{t\geq0}$ generated by the Wiener process.
+The following Hilbert space version of the martingale representation theorem, extended to a random interval, holds the following proposition.